marcopiraccini/sd-swim/README.md

 ## Notes
 Not yet implemented / supported:
-- No control on message size (yet)
+- No control on message size
-- Choose the failure detection target using round-robin + random reordering on completing the taversal
+- Random failure detection (instead using round-robin + random reordering on completing the taversal)
-- Updates are sent using a FIFO queue.
+- Updates are sent using a FIFO queue (instead of preferring element gossiped fewer times)

 # Usage